mihanovak1024/mihanovak1024.github.io/_portfolio/homeclinico.md

 Therapy also provides an easy and guided way for the user to complete his "daily routine" of exercises by automatically moving from exercise to exercise when each previous is completed.
-This could help the users building up sort of a habit in the morning and in the evening, by completing the designed Therapy each time.
+This could help the users building up sort of a <b style="color:#00adb5">habit</b> in the morning and in the evening, by completing the designed Therapy each time.

-Therapy can be designed either by the application, by the user itself or by the user's physiotherapist.
+Therapy can be designed either by the application, by the user itself or by the user's <b style="color:#00adb5">physiotherapist</b>.
 Based on user's needs and capabilities, the exercises, repetitions, duration and difficulty would be selected accordingly.

 ### Games